Stormix/TheVault/README.md

 - Publish vault as a publicly available website (using [Quartz](https://github.com/jackyzha0/quartz) maybe?)

 ### Credits

-- Thanks to BrewexVault Icon: [Brewex on Dribbble](https://dribbble.com/shots/12878749-Onboarding-Illustration-1)
+- Thanks to Brewex for the [Vault Icon](https://dribbble.com/shots/12878749-Onboarding-Illustration-1)
 - Thanks to Chetachi for the awesome looking [Ying and Yang](https://github.com/chetachiezikeuzor/Yin-and-Yang-Theme) theme used here